sahahn/parc_scaling/docs/ml_neuroimaging.md

+---
+layout: default
+---

-# Machine Learning for Neuroimaging
+# Goals / Considerations for Machine Learning based Neuroimaging

 Machine learning, and more broadly, prediction as a general framework, offers a number of inherent benefits, but it is not without its downsides.
 Importantly, it is difficult to assess if a specific machine learning workflow is optimal, as there exists a seemingly endless pool of choices for different classifiers, data pre-processing steps, ensemble strategies, and other choices.
 Likewise, due to the nature of predictive performance, it is difficult to claim that a proposed pipeline is optimal, as there is likely a better solution or set of steps which would yield better predictive performance.